ZAHIDKHATTAKCS/Tasks/All Tasks in Grid CSS/Task-3/README.md

-## Task-3 Today task is to create All ludo dices
+## Task-3 Today task is to create All ludo dices in CSS Grid